raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 - Which letters should be changed by the plugboard
 - Which rotor start positions should be used

-### Rotor start position and one-off key
+### Settings and one-off key

-A different set of machine settings was used each day, and the rotor start position was changed every six hours, so the machine setting was very time-sensitive.
+A different set of machine settings was used each day, and the rotor start positions were even changed every six hours, so the machine setting was very time-sensitive.

 ![A captured Enigma settings sheet held by GCHQ](images/Enigma-settings-sheet.jpg)